Our fear of forgetting important things

 · April 29, 2016

-The last couple of weeks an old “friend” has made it’s appearance; fear.
-This time it is a special kind of fear that I’ve seen many times in organisations that started their agile journey: the fear of forgetting important things.
+The last couple of weeks an old “friend” has made its appearance: fear.
+This time it is a special kind of fear that I’ve seen many times in organizations that started their agile journey: the fear of forgetting important things.

-In this post I wanted to rant talk a little bit about that just as a concept and then give a few pointers and indicators on what you can do to get rid of that fear.
+In this post, I wanted to talk a little bit about that just as a concept and then give a few pointers and indicators on what you can do to get rid of that fear.

 What’s with this fear really?

-Often this particular fear manifest itself by very long lists of work not done, or backlogs that just goes on and on.
-I’ve seen list of more than 500 items, some of them more than 3 years old.
+Often this particular fear manifests itself by very long lists of work not done, or backlogs that just go on and on.
+I’ve seen lists of more than 500 items, some of them more than 3 years old.

 And yes - they are all important.
 Prioritized but important.

-Often when I ask about why we should keep it on there the answer is something along the lines:
+Often when I ask about why we should keep it there, the answer is something along the lines:

-It’s good to have it there so that we don’t loose it
+It’s good to have it there so that we don’t lose it.

 Now, that’s a worthy cause, but totally irrational.
-Because how can you loose or forget to do something that is important?
+Because how can you lose or forget to do something that is important?

 If you forget an item it’s per definition not important.
-In Swedish important (“vikigt”) is related to the word “has weight”.
+In Swedish important (“viktigt”) is related to the word “has weight”.
 The Webster Dictionary defines important as:

 having serious meaning or worth : deserving or requiring serious attention